yliu9055/organizedchaos/index.md

 layout: page
 ---
 Be wary of the cookbook approach.

-Be wary of "He said, she said"
+Be wary of "He said, she said".

+Be wary of ego.

+Learning the "hard way" is sometimes the best way.

+<span class="post-date">-- Dr. Mariusz Twardowski in [5.35 Introduction to Experimental Chemistry](https://ocw.mit.edu/courses/chemistry/5-35-introduction-to-experimental-chemistry-fall-2012/index.htm#), Fall 2012, MIT </span>